Smart Home: Threats and Countermeasures

 Man-in-the-middle: An attacker breaches, interrupts or spoofs communications between two systems.
 For example, fake temperature data ‘generated’ by an environmental monitoring device can be spoofed and forwarded to the cloud.
 Similarly, an attacker can disable vulnerable HVAC systems during a heat wave, creating a disastrous scenario for service providers with affected models.

-Data & identity theft: Data generated by unprotected wearables and smart appliances provide cyber attackers with an ample amount of targeted personal information that can potentially be exploited for fraudulent transactions and identify theft.
+Data and identity theft: Data generated by unprotected wearables and smart appliances provide cyber attackers with an ample amount of targeted personal information that can potentially be exploited for fraudulent transactions and identify theft.

 Device hijacking: The attacker hijacks and effectively assumes control of a device.
 These attacks are quite difficult to detect because the attacker does not change the basic functionality of the device.
 Moreover, it only takes one device to potentially re-infect all smart devices in the home.
 For example, an attacker who initially compromises a thermostat can theoretically gain access to an entire network and remotely unlock a door or change the keypad PIN code to restrict entry.